Missoula Drinking Water Quality

 Missoula water exceeds the EPA action level for lead.

-A certified lead-removal filter is strongly recommended, especially for homes with young children or pregnant women.
+The EPA recommends a certified lead-removal filter, especially for homes with young children or pregnant women.

 Last sampled: 2026-12-31